txthinking/nami/readme.md

 # Nami

-A distributed binary package manager.
+A decentralized binary package manager.

 ### Why

 There are already many package managers, like apt-get, brew, but this is all centralized.
 Every time the author updates the software, they need to write complex configuration files and PRs and wait for merge.

-Nami is a distributed binary package manager, she allows software authors to publish their software anywhere, without having to request a merge from a software center for each update.
+Nami is a decentralized binary package manager, she allows software authors to publish their software anywhere, without having to request a merge from a software center for each update.